kyma-project/community/concepts/observability-configurable-logging/07-multiple-logpipeline-investigation.md

 Additionally following case wes tried
 1. With 2 input and 2 outputs and having `storage.max_chunks_pause on`.
 This option as mentioned in [documentation](https://docs.fluentbit.io/manual/administration/buffering-and-storage#input-section-configuration) did not apply to input filters.
 The fluentbit did not recongnize this option and the pod would not start.
 However applying to the service section did not have any affect.

-## Conclusion
-After trying out various possibilities of log pipeline, we decided to choose go with Case 4 for following reasons:
-1. In the event of failure of one output, fluent-bit would still push logs to other output.
-2. The rewrite tag with filesystem buffer enables the logs to buffered as chunks in case of failure of one outputs.

-however, in case of failure of output for prolonged period of time and the filesystem buffer being full, there is loss of logs seen.

-A decision is still needed how the rewrite tag should be configured.
-There are following proposals:
-1. The user configures it himself if needed.
-Documentation should be provided to use rewrite tag as recommendation for the use cases where logs need to be sent to multiple logging backends along with the example how to do it.
-2. The rewrite tag along with name would be configured dynamically when the user creates a new pipeline.